Financial Advice

 • Find name brand clothing at garage sales in affluent neighborhoods.

 • Find fashionable clothing at the sale departments of stores like the Gap.
+Ways to save money.

 • Keep in fashion by buying basic colored tees and skirts and then adding trendy accessories.